Astrological symbols: Asteroids

-Bach's variant was a simplification of 19th-century elaborations of Gauss's altar symbol.
+Bach's variant is a simplification of 19th-century elaborations of Gauss's altar symbol.

 Centaurs

 The symbol for the centaur Chiron, ⚷, is both a key and a monogram of the letters O and K (for 'Object Kowal', a provisional name of the object, for discoverer Charles T. Kowal) was proposed by astrologer Al Morrison, who presented the symbol as "an inspiration shared amongst Al H. Morrison, Joelle K.D.
 Mahoney, and Marlene Bassoff."